akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She had been flattered by his attention.
 She had been lonely.
 She had almost trusted him.

-She pressed her forehead against Goosie's warm feathers.
+She pressed her forehead against Goosie’s warm feathers.

-"I was a fool," she whispered.
+‘I was a fool,‘ she whispered.

 *Goosie shifted, pressing closer.*

-"I was a fool."
+‘I was a fool.‘

 ---

-### The King's Messenger (The Demand for the Fowl)
+### The King’s Messenger (The Demand for the Fowl)

 Three long brassy blasts blown on an ox horn shattered the morning quiet.
-Beatrice's gaze snapped up towards the village.
+Beatrice’s gaze snapped up towards the village.
 She was in the herb garden, outside the kitchen.

 The old manservant lowered his axe at the woodpile.
-"This can't be good news."
+‘This can’t be good news.‘

 A horse and rider came around the corner, striding towards the hall, hoofbeats thudding up the packed earth track, cloak streaming, horse lathered.

 The messenger reined in before the hall, and unrolled a stiff parchment writ.

-"The King hunts in Rockingham Forest," he announced, projecting his voice towards the timbers as if the building itself were worthy of his breath.
-"This holding shall render its service: two feathered arrows and a fowl for His Majesty's table."
+‘The King hunts in Rockingham Forest,‘ he announced, projecting his voice towards the timbers as if the building itself were worthy of his breath.
+‘This holding shall render its service: two feathered arrows and a fowl for His Majesty’s table.‘

 The man wheeled his horse about, and was gone.
 A servant stood in the doorway of the hall, a rag still in her hand, staring after the dust.
 Beatrice scooped up her goose.